International Travel Advisory Committee

 Sofia Hiort-Wright, senior executive associate athletic director/senior women’s administrator, VCU Athletics

 Amy Leap, assistant director of global learning and advising, Global Education Office

 Nicole Porter, export compliance officer, Research and Innovation

 Stephanie Tignor, director of global learning, Global Education Office

 Employees and students who wish to request an exception to the university’s travel prohibition to U.S. Department of State Level 3 or 4 countries should submit a petition to ITAC.
+This includes all staff and faculty, including affiliate faculty.
 ITAC will make the final decision.
 Petitions to Level 4 destinations will rarely be considered.
 Employees should not complete the travel pre-approval process in ChromeRiver until ITAC has made a final decision.
 This petition process does not replace fiscal/administrative levels of approval for travel, and exists for review of an exception to the travel prohibition only.